Teleflex (NYSE:TFX) Updates FY 2021 Earnings Guidance

 Teleflex (NYSE:TFX) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of 12.650-12.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.770.
 The company issued revenue guidance of -.

-Teleflex (NYSE:TFX) last issued its quarterly earnings data on Thursday, April 29th.
+Teleflex (NYSE:TFX) last released its earnings results on Thursday, April 29th.
 The medical technology company reported $2.87 EPS for the quarter, topping analysts’ consensus estimates of $2.44 by $0.43.
+The firm had revenue of $633.93 million during the quarter, compared to analyst estimates of $621.28 million.
 Teleflex had a net margin of 10.98% and a return on equity of 15.71%.
-The business had revenue of $633.93 million for the quarter, compared to analyst estimates of $621.28 million.
-Equities research analysts expect that Teleflex will post 12.77 earnings per share for the current fiscal year.
+Equities analysts anticipate that Teleflex will post 12.77 earnings per share for the current fiscal year.

-TFX has been the topic of a number of research analyst reports.
-JMP Securities raised their price objective on shares of Teleflex from $375.00 to $440.00 and gave the stock a market outperform rating in a report on Wednesday, January 27th.
-Piper Sandler restated an overweight rating and set a $465.00 price objective (up from $405.00) on shares of Teleflex in a report on Thursday, February 25th.
-Morgan Stanley lifted their price target on shares of Teleflex from $450.00 to $478.00 and gave the company an overweight rating in a research note on Thursday, May 6th.
-Raymond James lifted their price target on shares of Teleflex from $460.00 to $480.00 and gave the company a strong-buy rating in a research note on Thursday, March 18th.
-Finally, SVB Leerink reiterated a buy rating on shares of Teleflex in a research note on Sunday.
-Eight research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
-Teleflex has an average rating of Buy and an average target price of $460.44.
+Several research analysts have recently weighed in on the stock.
+SVB Leerink restated a buy rating on shares of Teleflex in a research note on Sunday, May 23rd.
+Piper Sandler restated an overweight rating and set a $465.00 target price (up previously from $405.00) on shares of Teleflex in a research report on Thursday, February 25th.
+Raymond James increased their target price on shares of Teleflex from $460.00 to $480.00 and gave the stock a strong-buy rating in a research report on Friday, March 12th.
+Finally, Morgan Stanley upped their price target on shares of Teleflex from $450.00 to $478.00 and gave the stock an overweight rating in a report on Friday, April 30th.
+Eight equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock has an average rating of Buy and an average target price of $460.44.

 Teleflex Incorporated designs, develops, manufactures, and supplies single-use medical devices for common diagnostic and therapeutic procedures in critical care and surgical applications worldwide.
 It provides vascular access products that comprise Arrow branded catheters, catheter navigation and tip positioning systems, and intraosseous access systems for the administration of intravenous therapies, the measurement of blood pressure, and the withdrawal of blood samples through a single puncture site.